-- 1) Point your browser to http://your.server/context/geoserver.jsp, log in to GeoServer, and navigate to the "Data Stores" configuration page under Config > Data > Stores. - 2) Create a new Shapefile and assign it a DataStore ID (Figure 5.3).
-The DataStore ID can contain letters and numbers.
-It is just used internally, and should be unique.
-Click New.
+- 1) Point your browser to http://your.server/geoserver, log in to GeoServer, and navigate to the "Data Stores" configuration page under Data > Stores. - 2) Create a new vector data source from a Shapefile in the "metacat" workspace (Figure 5.3).